Phone: (210) 695-3533

 1-1/2 – Cups Milk

 Combine the peaches, 1 cup sugar, and water in a saucepan and mix well.
 Bring to a boil and simmer for 10 minutes.
 Remove from the heat.

 Mix remaining 1 cup sugar, flour, and milk slowly to prevent clumping.
 Pour mixture over melted butter.
 Do not stir.
 Spoon fruit on top, gently pouring in syrup.
 The batter will rise to the top during baking.
 Bake for 30 to 45 minutes.

 To serve, scoop onto a plate and serve with your choice of whipped cream or ice cream.

 1 ½ cup half and half

 1 tablespoon vanilla extract

-Bring the half and half to a simmer in a heavy medium sauce pan.
+Bring the half and half to a simmer in a heavy medium saucepan.
 Slowly beat the hot half and half into the eggs and sugar.
-Pour the entire mixture back into the pan and place over Very low heat or in a double boiler.
-Stir constantly with a whisk or wooden spoon until custard thickens slightly.
-Be careful not to let mixture boil or the eggs will scramble.
+Pour the mixture back into the pan and place over very low heat or in a double boiler.
+Stir constantly with a whisk or wooden spoon until the custard thickens slightly.

 Remove from heat and pour the hot custard through a strainer into a large, clean bowl.
 Allow the custard to cool slightly, then stir in the cream and vanilla.
 Cover and refrigerate until cold or overnight.